Drexel2k/raspiFM/docs/Development.md

 # Setup development environment / IDE

-## Hardware & system setup
+## Development system
-Current standard and tested setup is:
-- Raspberry Pi 4 Model B
+- Raspberry Pi 4 Model B  With Raspberry OS Bookworm or Ubuntu 22.04 LTS VM on Hyper-V/Windows 11
-- Official 7" touchscreen
-- HiFiBerry MiniAmp
-- ICY BOX Dual Raspberry Pi Gpio Header
-- Visaton FRS 8M speakers
-- ATX Power On Off Switch

 - User name `raspifm`

 If not mentioned otherwise, setup instructions refer to this setup.